Four Ways to Boost Employee Retention and Attract Stellar Talent in 2022

 Many employees are still recovering from intense slumps in health, finances, and work performance as a result of the pandemic.

-That’s why organizations need to approach benefit packages holistically by taking into account mental, physical, and financial wellness.
+That’s why organizations need to approach benefit packages holistically by taking into account financial, physical, and mental wellness.
 The goal is to create an all-rounded benefits package that meets the needs of all segments of workers.
 Employers should also guide people on how to easily access these benefits by clearly communicating them to current and prospective employees.

 2) Compensate fairly